Prada mixes nostalgia and grunge for summer 2023 menswear

 The Miuccia Prada-Raf Simons collaboration at Prada has been a proven success, generating recognizable pieces that grab attention and brand recognition from a distance.
 That is quite a feat for co-creators who joined forces just as the pandemic put the globe on lockdown, and which hasn’t quite loosened its grip.

-The silhouette for next spring and summer is studied and restrained, another easy read.
-It started with suits with hidden buttons, tapered skinny trousers down to pointy boots.
+The silhouette for next spring and summer is studied and refined, another easy read.
+It started with lapel-less suits with hidden buttons, tapered skinny trousers down to pointy boots.
 The pair introduced boyish notes with striped ribbed or color-block knitwear.
-Oversized bags contributed to a sense of childhood, playing with grown-ups’ things.
+Oversized bags contributed to a sense of childhood, playing with grown-ups’ things, while models walked through a paper mock-up of an out-of-scale house.

 Nostalgia came in the form of oversized gingham, recalling a kitchen tablecloth, traditionally a woman’s domain, in play against leather grunge: sleeveless short sets, and trenches, sometimes with a gingham trench layered in between.